- The Governor General of Canada

 Badge

 The design is based on the badge of the Canadian Armed Forces.
-The anchor, the crusader’s swords and the eagle represent the sea, land and air environments of the Canadian Armed Forces.
-The word “SERVICE” and the colours, platinum (42 years), gold (32 years), silver (22 years) and bronze (12 years), indicate honourable service as a member of the Canadian Armed Forces.
-The maple leaves represent service to Canada, and the Crown, service to the Sovereign.
+The anchor, the swords and the eagle represent the sea, land and air environments of the Forces.
+The word “SERVICE” and the colours, platinum (from 42 years on), gold (32 to 41 years), silver (22 to 31 years) and bronze (from completion of training to 21 years), indicate honourable service as a member of the Forces.
+The maple leaves represent service to Canada, and the Crown, to the Sovereign.

 Background